 In order to make more room in the spine, a laminectomy procedure removes one or both laminae near the vertebra.
 Each vertebra contains two laminae, which are bony segments that help form the arch across the back of the vertebra.
 During a laminectomy, the laminae are either reduced in size or removed altogether.
 This is done either to remove pressure from nerve roots (decompression) or to allow a surgeon access to the affected nerve root.

 Conventional laminectomy is often a massively invasive back surgery that involves a long hospital stay and a long recovery period.
-Among the conditions treated with this traditional surgery are:
+The most common conditions treated with this surgery include:

 - Spinal stenosis